ajoshiusc/auto_resection_mask/BUILD_INSTRUCTIONS.md

-# Building on Windows, Linux and Mac (Apple Silicon)
+# Building on Windows, Linux and Mac

 To build the `auto_resection_mask` project, ensure the following files are present in your project directory.
 Also make sure you clone the `brainstorm-plugin` branch to work on.